mozillalives/heritage-videoplayer/README.md

 - make sure nothing is insecure in the default setup of raspbian
 - setup automated update cron
 - remote logging/status?
-- download new file to temp file, then move into place when done